jush/SimpleSpyware/README.md

 - Micrphone: Remember that only one app can use the microphone.
 So you can't record phone calls and spy on the mic at the same time.
 A maximum recording time of one hour is set for every media file.
 - Visibility: Some permission usage monitors may detect the app.
 If you overuse the scheduling, you may get a battery power notification after some hours.

+### Patch - CVE-2019-2219

+Patch for this kind of attack were released in [december 2019](https://android.googlesource.com/platform/frameworks/base/+/055976434b5d0ec5f6a3746124f4e81aecf8a426).
+Foreground Services will now have to show a notification for at least 5 seconds.

 ### Build
 The ExampleA folder contains a Android Studio 3.2 project.
 The project can be imported in Android Studio or directly build with gradle: